DoTheEvo/veeam-prometheus-grafana/README.md

 * \<docker-host-ip>:9090 - prometheus
 * \<docker-host-ip>:9091 - pushgateway

-### testing how push data to pushgateway
+### testing how to push data to pushgateway

 * metrics must be floats
-* for strings labels passed in url can be used
+* for strings, labels passed in url are used

 Prometheus requires linux [line endings.]( https://github.com/prometheus/pushgateway/issues/144)<br>